jnstockley/BTN/README.md

 # BTTN (Better Twitch.tv Notifications)

+# Version 1.62
+What's new!
+Updated dependencies, requires Java 17+.
+This version is recommended for all users

 # Version 1.6
 What's new!
 Updated dependencies, BTTN now checks if an Alertzy API key is valid and sends a test notification, fixes a crash when a Twitch channel name changes, German Support, mitigation techniques to fix Twitch API Timeout Errors, BTTN will send a notification when your Twitch OAuth token has expired..